List of Mentors for NZSA Youth Mentor Programme

 Genre: fiction

 Emma Hislop (Kāi Tahu, Kāti Māmoe, Waitaha she/her/ia) is a writer living and working in Taranaki.
 Her debut short story collection, titled Ruin, was published in March 2023, with Te Herenga Waka University Press and won the Hubert Church Best First Book of Fiction at the Ockham New Zealand Book Awards, 2024.
 Her work has appeared in literary journals and anthologies in New Zealand and overseas, including Action Spectacle, The Listener, Metro, Newsroom, Sport, Huia, and Takahē.
-This year she will teach her third online fiction course for Allen and Unwin.
-She has a Masters of Creative Writing from the IIML and has mentored for Te Kaituhi Māori.
+She has a Masters of Creative Writing from the IIML.
 In 2024 Emma was the recipient of a Springboard Award from the Aotearoa Arts Foundation.
+She currently works as a researcher for the Māori Literature Trust, mentor for Te Kaituhi Māori and workshop convenor for Faber Academy.

 Stephanie Johnson